Czech Pirate Party: Parliamentary party (from 2011)

 With leading candidate Marcel Kolaja in the 2019 European Parliament election, the party ran on a common platform with the European Pirate Party.
 Kolaja was elected along with Markéta Gregorová and Mikuláš Peksa as Members of the European Parliament.
 In May 2019, the party negotiated to join the Greens–European Free Alliance parliamentary group along with German Pirate Party MEP Patrick Breyer.
 In June, all four members of the European Pirate Party joined the parliamentary grouping.
 On 3 July, Kolaja was elected one of fourteen Vice-Presidents of the European Parliament.

 In January 2020, Bartoš was re-elected as party leader.
 With 14.67% of the vote in the October 2020 regional elections, the party gained 99 out of 675 seats in regional councils.
 In the 2020 Senate election, the party nominated two successful candidates, David Smoljak and Adéla Šípová, who became the youngest ever member of the Senate at the age of 40, breaking the previous record of Pirate Senator Wagenknecht.

 During late 2020 and early 2021, the Pirates formed the Pirates and Mayors electoral alliance for the 2021 legislative election with liberal centre-right party Mayors and Independents (STAN).
 The alliance won 37 seats, of which four are Pirate MPs, and joined the governing coalition with Spolu.
 The party nominated three ministers for the incoming Cabinet of Petr Fiala: Ivan Bartoš as Minister of Regional Development and Digitalisation, Jan Lipavský as Minister of Foreign Affairs, and Michal Šalomoun as Minister of Legislation.

+In September 2024, the Pirates left the governing coalition after Fiala dismissed Bartoš as regional development minister due to problems over a new digital system for issuing building permits.
+However, Lipavský left the party to stay as foreign minister.

+In November 2024, Zdeněk Hřib was elected as party leader.

 Positions and objectives

 Political spectrum and ideology

-The Czech Pirate Party is a centrist to centre-left progressive "liberal" party (in contrast to "conservative") within the context of politics of the Czech Republic.
+The Czech Pirate Party is a centrist to centre-left progressive liberal party within the context of politics of the Czech Republic.
 The party's leadership expressed that it considers the left–right political spectrum to be obsolete.
 The party itself describes its stance as economically centrist and socially liberal, in the context of Czech politics.